kevinyhong/ajax-mini-sprint/README.md

 - [Axios](https://www.npmjs.com/package/axios) - a [promise-based](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) external library that allows us to make HTTP requests
 - [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - also a promise-based API built into the browser similar to axios

+- [ ] Explore how promises work in the context of asynchronous code execution
-Refactor the previous exercises using any (or all) of the above tools.
+- [ ] Refactor the previous exercises using any of the above tools

 ---